anushka-shome/Leukemia-Cell-Classifier/README.md

      &emsp; - To install the dotenv library, run the following command in your terminal: **pip install python-dotenv** <br/>
      &emsp;&emsp;&emsp;For more information about this library, refer to this link: https://pypi.org/project/python-dotenv/ <br/>

 2. Edit the .env file.
-There are two variables:
+There are two variables: The model path and the image path.
+The MODEL_PATH variable should be the absolute path to the model.pth file on your computer.
+The IMAGE_PATH variable is only used for running the Testing.py file, and should be the absolute path to an image you're interested in finding the classification of.

+3. The main part of this project is the Streamlit app.
+To run the app, open your terminal and navigate to the directory where the App.py file is located.
+Once in the directory, type the command **streamlit run App.py**.
+This should open the app in your default web browser.